MaheshVeeraboina/Number-Guess-Game/README.md

 ## Installation and Usage

 1. Clone or download the repository.
-2. Open the `index.html` file in any modern web browser.
+2. Open the `number guess.html` file in any modern web browser.
 3. Enjoy the game and challenge yourself to guess the right number!

 ## Future Enhancements